maptv/decalendar/docs/paper.md

 **Row delimiters**

 Solid lines separate years (below week 52 or 53).
-Weeks in the same year are separated by alternating dashed and dotted lines.
-There is no meaningful difference between dashed and dotted lines, but the first one in a year can be dashed and the second to last one in a year can be dotted (the last one will be solid).
-The pages and date intervals after a solid line cannot omit repeated values from above.
-The lines (row delimiters) go across all columns.
+Weeks in the same year are separated by alternating dashed and solid lines.
+Year separators go across all columns.
+Delimiters in the same year start after the date interval column.
+There is no meaningful difference between the dashed and solid lines within a year, just like the row delimiters that separate times in the week view.

+The first row delimiter in a year and the second to last one in a year should both be dashed, so that an alternating pattern can be maintained.
+This will not work if there are 53 weeks in the year, in which case a solid line can be repeated twice.
+The two solid lines will not be identical because the first will start after the date interval column and the second will go across all columns.

+The pages and date intervals columns after a year row delimiter line cannot omit repeated values from above.

 **Column delimiters**